 Customer also play a role during the Mass Transition event.
 When informed of the event by ERCOT, customers have the opportunity to switch to their REP of choice prior to the MT Effective Date.

-Customer are open to choose another CR of choice without penalty from the Defaulting/Losing CR or POLR/Gaining CR.
+If the Customer chooses another CR of choice, they may do so without penalty from the Defaulting/Losing CR or POLR/Gaining CR.

-If no action is taken by the Customer, they will be transitioned to the POLR REP.
+If no action is taken by the Customer, they will be transitioned to the POLR REP, and subject to POLR rates.

 Slide 11 -- Timeline